-N. Zavialova and J.H.A. van Konijnenburg-van Cittert (2012): Exine ultrastructure of in situ peltasperm pollen from the Rhaetian of Germany and its implications.
-In PDF, Review of Palaeobotany and Palynology, 168: 7-20.
-Provided by the Internet Archive´s Wayback Machine.
+N. Zavialova and J.H.A. van Konijnenburg-van Cittert (2011): Exine ultrastructure of in situ peltasperm pollen from the Rhaetian of Germany and its implications.
+Abstract, Review of Palaeobotany and Palynology, 168: 7–20.
+See also here (in PDF).

 Natalia Zavialova et al. (2010):

 southern England.
 PDF file,

 Now recovered from the Internet Archive´s Wayback Machine.

 Institute of Geology, Chinese Academy of Geological Sciences, Beijing, and J. A. Grant-Mackie,